phil-sandwell/CLOVER/README.md

 8) Navigate to Jobs directory and send your CLOVER jobs to be run!

-For the example job, the command would be:
+For the example job, the commands would be:

 	cd /rds/general/user/${USER}/home/CLOVER-hpc/Jobs/
 	launch_CLOVER_jobs.sh -j Bhinjpur_Batt_costs Bhinjpur_LowBattCost/Bhinjpur_LowBattCost.py Bhinjpur_MidBattCost/Bhinjpur_MidBattCost.py Bhinjpur_HiBattCost/Bhinjpur_HiBattCost.py

-(inspecting these three python job files can also help to understand how to adapt them for new jobs)
+(inspecting these three python job files can help to understand how to adapt them for new jobs)

-You can get help/check what each option in hte launch script does by running
+You can get help/check what each option in the launch script does by running

         launch_CLOVER_jobs.sh --help

-More generally, this script can be used to run up to 8 jobs simultaneously bu adapting the following command:
+More generally, this script can be used to run up to 8 jobs simultaneously by adapting the following command:

 	cd /rds/general/user/${USER}/home/CLOVER-hpc/Jobs/
 	launch_CLOVER_jobs.sh -j UNIQUE_NAME_FOR_THIS_SET_OF_JOBS JOB1/JOB1.py JOB2/JOB2.py ...
 JOB8/JOB8.py